goharbor/harbor/docs/configure_https.md

 ```
 3) Generate the certificate of your registry host:

-You need to configure openssl first.
-On Ubuntu, the config file locates at **/etc/ssl/openssl.cnf**.
+On Ubuntu, the config file of openssl locates at **/etc/ssl/openssl.cnf**.
 Refer to openssl document for more information.
 The default CA directory of openssl is called demoCA.
 Let's create necessary directories and files:
 ```
   mkdir demoCA
   cd demoCA